devharis/Message-system-x/README.txt

 Client-Server

 *Precondition*
-In config file messengare.properties set client-server=true and peer2peer=false.
+In config file messenger.properties set client-server=true and peer2peer=false.
 If you want communication emulated you can set it there too.

 1. Run a server application config